HM Prison Glen Parva

 HM Prison Glen Parva was an adult male prison and Young Offenders Institution, located in Glen Parva, Leicestershire, England.
-Glen Parva was operated by His Majesty's Prison Service.
+Glen Parva was operated by His Majesty's Prison Service from 1974 to 2017; from July 2011 onwards, it was an adult and young offenders institution.

 The prison closed in June 2017, following an announcement at the end of 2016 that it would be replaced with a newly built category C adult prison.
-It has since been demolished and a new prison, HMP Fosse Way, is currently under construction on the site.
+It has since been demolished and a new prison, HMP Fosse Way, was opened on the site in 2023.

-It became an adult and young offenders institution in July 2011.